evalgpt/evalgpt/README.md

 # evalgpt

-> A simple command line tool that connects to openai and can evaluate ruby code responses
+> A simple command line tool that connects to openai and can evaluate ruby/javascript/python/swift code responses

 ## Installation